 What we believe has been handed down to us from Christians who lived long ago.
 We believe what the church has believed from the beginning.
 The simplest summation of these beliefs can be found in the Apostles’ Creed and the Nicene Creed.
 We share those with you below, as well as further detail below.
-Please feel free to contact us or attend our Growth Track (next step’s ministries for more):
+Please feel free to contact us or attend our Growth Track (our next steps ministries for more):

 THE APOSTLES’ CREED